 When it comes to watching a video, there is nothing more distracting than a bad music choice.

-We’ve all been there before when we’re watching something on Facebook or YouTube.
+We’ve all been there before when we’re watching something on Facebook, YouTube or YouTube Shorts.
 Maybe a friend sent it to you, or it showed up in your recommended bar.
 Either way, you know from the title that it’s something you’re going to enjoy.

 Then the video starts, and it’s accompanied by a bizarre song that’s too loud and too fast.
 After a big eye roll, do you suffer through the bad audio?
 Do you just mute the video and turn on subtitles?
 Do you give up altogether?